Hi people.

 Force the child process to execute the

-command through the execve syscall.
-A curious thing is that we need to detach from the child process before execve is called to allow sudo to be spawned as root, since in the debugged processes thesetuid
+sudo sudohunt writecommand through the execve syscall.
+A curious thing is that we need to detach from the child process before execve is called to allow sudo to be spawned as root, since in the debugged processes thesetuidflag (that allows to execute as root) is ignored.

 Here is a little schema of the injection process: